 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-He said, "Can you sing?"
-And I said, "No".
+You said, "They were busy the whole day."

 ANSWER DOWNLOAD EXAMIANS APP